-The winery is located in the wine town Langenlois in the Lower Austrian wine-growing region Kamptal, The traditional Farmer family of the Summerer is here since 1679 resident.
-Alfred Summerer converted the formerly mixed farm to pure viticulture and created the basis of today's quality operation.
-This is run since 1997 by son Rupert and Elisabeth Summerer.
+The winery is located in the wine town Langenlois in the Lower Austrian wine region Kamptal, The traditional peasant family of Summerers has been based here since 1679.
+Alfred Summerer converted the formerly mixed agricultural enterprise to pure viticulture and created the basis of today's quality enterprise.
+It has been run by son Rupert and Elisabeth Summerer since 1997.
 The vineyards cover 20 hectares of vineyards around Langenlois in the vineyards Käferberg.
 Schenkenbichl.
-Seeberg, Stone house and Steinmassl, The assortment was reduced to the main variety Grüner Veltliner (60%), as well as Riesling and Zweigelt, because according to philosophy of the house these are the three best suitable grape varieties for the Kamptal.
+Seeberg, Stone house and Steinmassl, The range was reduced to the main variety Grüner Veltliner (60%), Riesling and Zweigelt, because according to the company's philosophy these are the three most suitable grape varieties for the Kamp Valley.

-The ecological Farming in the vineyard takes place under the direction of "peaceable viticulture".
-This is understood by the winery Summerer communication with the plant and animal world with regard to animal, plant and soil.
-As avid vegetarians, neither animal products (gelatin) are used, nor are positive vibrations from the cosmos brought about with animal aids.
-Animals like deer and rabbits are not considered game damage understood as causing vicious enemies of the winegrower, because their excretions represent an external glandular system for the plant world and contain valuable bio-information.
-By sowing grasses, herbs and legumes such as clover, alfalfa, phacelia, mustard, cumin, buckwheat, peas, beans, vetch, etc. are offered to the wild animals reasonable food alternatives.
+The ecological Management in the vineyard takes place under the goal of "peaceful viticulture".
+From the Summerer winery, this means communication with the flora and fauna with due regard for animals, plants and soil.
+As enthusiastic vegetarians neither animal products (gelatin) are used, nor are positive vibrations from the cosmos brought about with animal aids.
+Animals like deer and rabbits are not considered game damage the enemies causing the winemaker understood, because their excretions represent an external glandular system for the plant world and contain valuable organic information.
+By sowing grass, herbs and legumes such as clover, alfalfa, phacelia, mustard, caraway, buckwheat, peas, beans, sweet peas etc., wild animals are offered reasonable food alternatives.

-By gentle Ganztraubenpressung by pneumatic system, the fruit flavors are preserved and is the release of bitter substances, tannins and histamines avoided.
-During fermentation, the tanks are cooled by cold well water and thus an aroma-preserving fermentation guidance is achieved.
-The wines mature in principle in stainless steel tanks.
-In the entire fully automatic filling process, the use of carbon dioxide avoids contact between wine and oxygen.
+By gentle whole grape pressing by means of a pneumatic system, the fruit flavors are preserved and the release of bitter substances, tannins and histamines avoided.
+During the fermentation process, the tanks are cooled by cold well water, thus achieving an aroma-preserving fermentation process.
+The wines generally mature in stainless steel tanks.
+Throughout the fully automated filling process, contact between wine and oxygen is avoided by using carbon dioxide.
 There are also Rieslings and Grüner Veltliner Kamptal DAC produced.
-Summerer was the first Austrian winery in which the glass closure Vinolok was used as standard.
-Since 2005, all wines produced without exception are "cork-free".
+Summerer was the first Austrian winery to include the glass cap Vinolok has been used as standard.
+Since the 2005 vintage, all of the wines produced have been "cork-free" without exception.